 Native Americans frequented the area for untold centuries, using the large, southerly rock outcroppings along Goose Creek as warm and safe haven in winter.

 By the early 19th century, Meadowkirk’s deep agricultural heritage had begun to take shape.
 Delta Farm, as the property came to be known, was held by local landowner Benjamin Franklin Carter, whose “Stone House” still stands as part of our Welcome Center today.
-Other structures from that period can also be found on the property – including a small schoolhouse, an adjacent structure that may have functioned as a smokehouse, and the Log Cabin, which may have served as quarters for Carter’s slaves.
-At that time, Snickersville Turnpike – one of Loudoun County’s most familiar roads – ran up through the Farm’s entrance and directly past the Cabin.
-It is thought that deft legal moves by Carter may have been instrumental in redirecting the Turnpike from this early path through the Farm.
+Other structures from that period can also be found on the property – including a small schoolhouse, an adjacent structure that may have functioned as a smokehouse, and a log cabin.

-The 20th century marked several turns in Delta Farm’s history – beginning with the 1905 construction of the large Manor House and the property’s purchase by a landowner named John Rucker.
-In 1940 the property was sold again, this time to John Talbot II who intended it as a place of healing for his son following surgery.
+The 20th century marked several turns in Delta Farm’s history – beginning with the 1905 construction of the large Manor House and the property’s new ownership by area resident John Rucker.
+In 1940 the property was sold again, this time to John Talbot II who intended it as a place of post-operative healing for his son.
 Talbot remodeled the Manor, adding plumbing and electricity, and held the property until the 1960s when the Farm’s ownership passed to Lucy von Lutterotti, member of an influential German family with real estate interests worldwide.
 Accompanied by her secretary and chauffeur, Lucy von Lutterotti would visit the Farm several times each year until her death in 2003.

 Meadowkirk at Delta Farm